conductor-sdk/conductor-python/workflows.md

 `restart_workflow(self, workflow_id: str, use_latest_def: Optional[bool] = False)`

 ### Rerun a workflow from a specific task
-In the cases where a worflow needs to be restarted from a specific task rather than from the beginning, `re-run` provides that option.
+In the cases where a workflow needs to be restarted from a specific task rather than from the beginning, `re-run` provides that option.
 When issuing the re-run command to the workflow, you have the ability to specify the id of the task from where the workflow should be restarted (as opposed to from the beginning) and optionally, the input of the workflow can also be changed: